swati-204/tic-tac-toe/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Let the Tic-Tac-Toe games begin!

+## Demo:

+Check out the live demo [here](http://127.0.0.1:5500/index.html), and experience the game firsthand!